yutec/FightBrand/README.md

 When the excecution is complete, file `log.txt` stores all the screen outputs, among which Table A.2 can be found.

 #### 3. swtest.do
-The Stata script performs the Sanderson-Windmeijer test under subfolder `post/testIV/mXX` where XX denotes model ID code.
-It takes as input the CSV files named `swtest_xxx.csv` (xxx is a tag identifier) under the subfolder `out`, which are exported by "testIV!" function in `main.jl`.
+The Stata script performs the Sanderson-Windmeijer test under folder `post/testIV/mXX` where XX denotes model ID code.
+First, the input CSV files  `swtest_xxx.csv` (xxx is a tag identifier) need to be placed in the same directory, which can be done by running the following commands on terminal:

-The output file is:
+ - `cp out/base/m0s2blp200/swtest_blp.csv post/testIV/m0/`
+ - `cp out/base/m0s2diff-quad200/swtest_diff-quad.csv post/testIV/m0/`
+ - `cp out/base/m0s2diff-local200/swtest_diff-local.csv post/testIV/m0/`
+ - `cp out/base/m15s2blp200/swtest_blp.csv post/testIV/m15/`
+ - `cp out/base/m15s2diff-quad200/swtest_diff-quad.csv post/testIV/m15/`
+ - `cp out/base/m15s2diff-local200/swtest_diff-local.csv post/testIV/m15/`

+The Stata script prints the results as screen outputs for the following table:
 - Tables A.16

+Since Tables A.16 reports only a few statistics from the output, the table is manually constructed.

 #### 4. Summary of output files generated by module `Estim`
 All the estimation results are stored within a subfolder corresponding to each estimation specification under the output directory `out/`.